-On 23 April 2019 it was announced that Falcon Australia had successfully negotiated a two-year extension of the call option up to and including 31 August 2021 ("the Extension"), to acquire it's 30% portion of the 2% ORRI from the TOG Group.
+On 23 April 2019 it was announced that Falcon Australia had negotiated the Extension, to acquire it's 30% portion of the 2% ORRI from the TOG Group.
 Following confirmation of registration of the Extension from the Northern Territory government in August 2019, Falcon Australia paid \$500,000 to the TOG Group for granting the Extension, with the cost of exercising the call option increasing from \$4.5 million to \$7.5 million.

-On 7 April 2020 it was announced that Falcon Australia had agreed to farm down 7.5% of its participating interest ("PI") in the exploration permits, such that following the transaction, Falcon Australia now holds a 22.5% PI.
+On 7 April 2020 it was announced that Falcon Australia had agreed to farm down 7.5% of its participating interest ("PI") in the Exploration Permits, such that following the transaction, Falcon Australia now holds a 22.5% PI.
 As part of that deal Origin assumes 25% of the cost of Falcon Australia's remaining call option to reduce the overriding royalties with the TOG Group.
-The cost to Falcon Australia should it wish to exercise the call option, will reduce from US\$7.5million to US\$5.625 million, in line with the reduced PI.
+The cost to Falcon Australia to exercise the call option, reduced from \$7.5million to \$5.625 million, in line with the reduced PI.